jo/couchdb-best-practices/README.md

 └── ...
 ```

-This folder is organized just like CouchDBs URLS: we have a `/_config` file (or
+This folder is organized just like CouchDBs URLS: we have a `/_config.json` file (or
 folder, more about that below) and `_users`, `_replicator` and custom databases.

 ### CouchDB Compile
 When we talk about compilation we mean the transformation of a folder into a
-document.
-Map functions for example need to be stored as strings in design
+CouchDB JSON document.
+Map functions for example need to be stored as strings in
-documents.
-Design documents are just like normal documents with an id prefixed
+design documents.
+Design documents are just like normal documents with an id
-with `_design/`:
+that is prefixed with `_design/`:

 ```json
 {